facundofarias/awesome-websockets/README.md

 - [WebSockets](https://github.com/aspnet/WebSockets) - Implementation of the WebSocket protocol, along with client and server integration components.
 - [WebSockets support in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/websockets?view=aspnetcore-2.1) - This article explains how to get started with WebSockets in ASP.NET Core.
 - [unity-websocket-server](https://github.com/shaunabanana/unity-websocket-server) - A simple, zero-dependency WebSocket server for Unity.
+- [websocket-sharp](https://github.com/sta/websocket-sharp) - A C# implementation of the WebSocket protocol client and server.

 ### Erlang